Silenttttttt/gpt-py-programmer/README.md

 `Risk your computer`: Choose whether to enable code execution feature by responding with "y" or "n".
 To stop the program, press `CTRL + C` in the terminal.

+`Example inputs`
+Inputs like these produce good results because it allows the AI to have feedback on the code's success.
+        "make a simple calculator and a test function that will test it and print the results"

+Also, `input()` causes problems

 Note:

 WARNING: This program can potentially execute harmful code.
 Please use it with caution and review the generated code before execution.